 Carjacking facts about the violent form of motor vehicle theft.

-- This violent car thief uses a weapon or fear to steal our car from us.
+- This violent car thief uses a weapon, force or fear to rob us.

-- Most carjacking victims are surprised and never noticed the robber.
+- Most carjacking victims are surprised and never saw the robber.

 Carjacking Facts: What is it?